Rebellion Veterans Association

 "Gay Marriage Movement mixes with Glam, Glitz" by the N.Y.
 Daily News' Lisa Colangelo

-Correction: Mayor Bloomberg marched with the STONEWALL Veterans' Association!
+Correction: Mayor Michael Bloomberg marched with the STONEWALL Veterans' Association!

 "The Stonewall People" in front of The Stonewall Club

-Note: The above 5 Stonewallers are original basis for The Village People
+Note: The above Stonewallers are the original basis for The Village People

 [Photo by AnDre Christie]

-Original Stonewall veterans pictured 35 years later exactly in front of The Stonewall Club are (l-2-r): Tanned Indian Chief Hurricane Dave West, rainbow Military Man Storme DeLarverie, wind-blown blond Willson Henderson, tough-lookin' Eddie Baca and sun-glassed Meredith Nelson!
+Original Stonewall veterans pictured 35 years later in front of The STONEWALL Club are (l-2-r): Tanned Indian Chief Hurricane Dave West, rainbow Military Man Storme DeLarverie, wind-blown blond Willson Henderson, tough-lookin' Eddie Baca and sun-glassed Meredith Nelson!
 They are also many more S.V.A. members not shown.

 New York Blade News: Million-(plus) Person Gay Parade!